 - Other options for your Escape or Mariner

 Then, use our vehicle selector to find the gear that will fit your Escape or Mariner.

 Overview of the Ford Escape and Mercury Mariner

 The first-generation Ford Escape (and its sibling, the Mercury Mariner, to which all of the following info can be applied) was a phenomenally popular trucklet that took the small SUV market by storm.
 Developed in collaboration with Mazda, who also sold the same basic vehicle as the Tribute, the Escape was a spacious, comfortable SUV that, when equipped with the optional a 3-liter V6, had all the power needed (and a little bit more) for daily driving or weekend towing duties.

 The same, alas, can't be said of the factory stereos, which weren't great to begin with and haven't improved with age.
 The Escape is reasonably easy to work on, though, so you should have a lot of fun upgrading your entertainment system.
 With plenty of room for people, bikes, camping gear, and whatever else you need, the Escape is a handy vehicle to have around.
 And once you upgrade the stereo, it'll also be a nice place to spend time.

-The base factory radio (Crutchfield Research Photo)
+The Escape's standard radio is a pretty basic unit (Crutchfield Research Photo)

 The factory stereo system